-8The empirical challenge is illustrated in the bottom panels of Figure 1, which show situations in which structural parameters are Π_i at the time the quantity-price pair (Q_i, r_i^) is observed, for $i \in \{0, 1\}$.
-Without theoretical guidance to identify the structural parameters whose variation, e.g., from Π_0 to Π_1 , shift the demand for reserves, one may be led to believe that the observations $\{(Q_i, r_i^)\}{i \in \{0, 1\}}$ lie on a single demand curve, and therefore overestimate (bottom-left panel) or underestimate (bottom-right panel) the relevant slope.
+$^3$ By local estimates we mean estimates based on instrumented variation around a relatively narrow range of the supply of reserves.
+Often these local estimates cannot be extrapolated to infer the effects of large changes in reserves (e.g., in the presence of structural or policy changes).
+The empirical identification challenges are illustrated in the bottom panels of Figure 1, which show situations in which structural parameters are $\Pi_i$ at the time the quantity-price pair $(Q_i, r_i^)$ is observed, for $i \in \{0, 1\}$ .
+Without theoretical guidance to identify the structural parameters whose variation (e.g., from $\Pi_0$ to $\Pi_1$ ) shift the demand for reserves, one may be led to believe the observations $\{(Q_i, r_i^)\}{i \in \{0, 1\}}$ lie on a single demand curve, and therefore overestimate (bottom-left panel) or underestimate (bottom-right panel) the relevant slope.

-We calibrate the parameters of the theory that govern the heterogeneity in payment and trading activities using high-frequency micro-level transaction data from Fedwire, and find that the model is able to fit the targeted observations well, e.g., as in the data, a small number of very active banks account for the majority of loans, and carry out most of the intermediation.
-The calibration strategy also ensures that-at the current level of total reserves-the magnitude of the variation in the equilibrium fed funds rate induced by exogenous variation in the supply of reserves is in line with standard reduced-form empirical estimates of the "liquidity effect".
+number of very active banks account for the majority of loans, and carry out most of the intermediation.
+The calibration strategy also ensures that the model matches empirical estimates of the local slope of the aggregate demand for reserves at the current level of total reserves.
 The calibrated model is also broadly consistent with empirical observations not targeted in the calibration, such as the cross-sectional distribution of bilateral interest rates, the distribution of bid-ask spreads, and the intraday flow of reserves and supporting interest rates between pairs of banks in different positions on the trading network.

 We use the quantitative theory to make two practical contributions to the operational side of monetary policy implementation.
-First, we use the calibrated model-disciplined and validated by micro data-to deliver global structural estimates of the aggregate demand for reserves, which should be useful to central banks that wish to operate floor systems.
-Second, we use the calibrated model as the basis for two "navigational instruments" for monetary policy implementation.
-The first, which we term Monetary Confidence Band (MCB), is a hybrid of theory and data: it is a simple procedure that uses the empirical distribution of daily reservedraining shocks to construct a confidence band around the aggregate demand for reserves that, for each outstanding quantity of reserves, will contain the equilibrium fed funds rate with a desired degree of confidence, e.g., 95%.
-The second is the cross-sectional distribution of banks' shadow cost of procuring funding in the fed funds market implied by the theory.
+First, we deliver global structural estimates of the aggregate demand for reserves, which are useful to central banks that wish to operate floor systems.
+Second we devise two "navigational instruments" for monetary policy implementation.
+The first instrument, which we term Monetary Confidence Band (MCB), is a hybrid of theory and data: it is a simple procedure that uses the empirical distribution of daily reserve-draining shocks to construct a confidence band around the aggregate demand for reserves that, for each outstanding quantity of reserves, will contain the equilibrium fed funds rate with a desired degree of confidence, e.g., 99%.
+We estimate that total reserves of about 10% of GDP would be enough to ensure the fed funds rate remains within the current target range.
+The second instrument is the cross-sectional distribution of banks' shadow cost of procuring funding in the fed funds market implied by the theory.

-This paper contributes to the large empirical and theoretical literature that studies the fed funds market, e.g., Poole (1968), Hamilton (1996), Furfine (1999), Carpenter and Demiralp (2006), Ashcraft and Duffie (2007), Bech and Atalay (2010), Afonso et al. (2011), Bech and Klee (2011), Afonso and Lagos (2012, 2015a,b), Ennis and Weinberg (2013), Armenter and Lester (2017), Afonso et al. (2019), Ennis (2019), Chiu et al. (2020), Beltran et al. (2021), Copeland et al. (2021), and Afonso et al. (2022).
+This paper contributes to the large empirical and theoretical literature that studies the fed funds market, e.g., Poole (1968), Hamilton (1996), Furfine (1999), Carpenter and Demiralp (2006), Ashcraft and Duffie (2007), Bech and Atalay (2010), Afonso et al. (2011), Bech and Klee (2011), Afonso and Lagos (2014, 2015a,b), Ennis and Weinberg (2013), Armenter and Lester (2017), Afonso et al. (2019), Ennis (2019), Chiu et al. (2020), Beltran et al. (2021), Copeland et al. (2021), and Afonso et al. (2022).
 Methodologically, we build on the strand of the finance microstructure literature that uses search theory to model over-the-counter markets, e.g., Duffie et al. (2005), Lagos and Rocheteau (2007, 2009), Weill (2007), Lagos et al. (2011), Üslü (2019), and Hugonnier et al. (2020).
 Specifically, our model builds on Afonso and Lagos (2015b), which we generalize along several dimensions to make it a serviceable quantitative tool for monetary policy implementation.